junaidaslam1/np-schedulability-analysis/README.md

 To use the multiprocessor analysis, use the `-m` option.

+To use the heterogeneous analysis, use the `-R hetero` option.

 See the builtin help (`nptest -h`) for further options.

 ### Global Multiprocessor Analysis